Each year, Kilimanjaro Mountain attracts adventurous travelers who are rewarded with one of the most incredible sites on the planet.

 - Plan your trip with a less demanding schedule, a day extra for any emergency will do.

 So when are you going to climb Kilimanjaro?
 Is it during the best time to climb or in the offseason?
-I would like to hear your reasons from climbing in a rainy season.
+I would like to hear your reasons for climbing in a rainy season.